The Russian opposition must stop blaming Putin, and instead confront Russia’s violent imperial heritage

 AI

 In , a prominent politician, who is now a war criminal on the run, asked: “What’s a world without Russia?”
-In 2024, a less prominent Russian official echoed the sentiment, but in a less threatening way.
-He said, “The disintegration would be a disaster, not only for our people and country, but a tragedy to the world.”
+In 2024, a less prominent Russian echoed the sentiment, but in a less threatening way.
+He said, “The disintegration would be a disaster, not only our people and country, but a tragedy to the world.”

 Read More @ kyivindependent.com